Home » Solutions » Lasers and devices » LED

 • Hair regrowth.

-The price of a LED photomodulation session in Geneva is set at 50 CHF.
-This rate corresponds to a standard session, performed alone or as a complement to another aesthetic medical treatment.
+The price of an LED photomodulation session in Geneva is set at 50 CHF.
+This rate corresponds to a standard session, performed alone or in addition to another treatment in aesthetic-oriented medicine.

-A session plan is established during consultation if a targeted therapeutic or reparative action is required.
-The price is then adjusted based on the number of sessions planned.
+A session plan is established during the consultation if a targeted therapeutic or reparative action is sought.
+The price is then adjusted according to the number of sessions planned.

-LED masks can bring subtle improvements to the skin’s appearance.
-By emitting specific wavelengths of light, they aim to stimulate skin functions such as collagen production or reduction of blemishes.
-However, results vary depending on the individual, the regularity of use, and the skin’s characteristics.
-These devices are generally considered supportive skincare tools rather than primary treatments.
+LED masks can provide subtle improvements in the appearance of the skin.
+By emitting specific lights, they aim to stimulate certain skin functions, such as collagen production or the reduction of imperfections.
+However, results vary depending on individuals and depend on regularity of use and the specific characteristics of each skin type.
+It is important to note that these devices are generally considered as complements to existing skincare and not as primary solutions.

-Light therapy—especially red light—can help slightly reduce the appearance of wrinkles by stimulating collagen production.
-However, the effects are usually modest and vary from person to person.
-It’s best used as a complement to other anti-aging treatments for more noticeable results.
+Light therapy, particularly with red light, can help slightly reduce wrinkles by stimulating collagen production.
+However, the observed effects are generally modest and vary from one patient to another.
+It is recommended to integrate this approach as a complement to other anti-aging treatments for greater effectiveness.

-Light therapy can offer benefits such as improved skin radiance, reduced minor imperfections, and slight enhancement of skin firmness.
-These effects are typically mild and depend on usage frequency and individual skin response.
-It is often used as a supportive treatment to promote overall skin health.
+Light therapy can offer benefits such as an improvement in complexion radiance, a reduction of minor imperfections, and a slight stimulation of skin firmness.
+These effects are generally subtle and may vary depending on frequency of use and individual skin characteristics.
+It is often used as an adjunct treatment to support overall skin health.

-Red light is frequently used to treat wrinkles due to its ability to stimulate collagen production and improve skin elasticity.
-The effects tend to be mild and vary between individuals.
-It is typically combined with other anti-aging treatments to enhance results.
+Red light is frequently used to target wrinkles, as it is believed to stimulate collagen production and improve skin elasticity.
+Nevertheless, the effects observed are generally mild and may vary depending on patients.
+This approach is often used in combination with other anti-aging treatments to enhance results.